The Change Management Institute, Ireland May Event: Change Through the Lens of a Leader

 Coaching and Training: Providing coaching and training in change management skills empowers employees to handle change more effectively and confidently.

-Using the 'Caterpillar to Butterfly' Analogy: Explaining that change is difficult but worth it using relatable analogies, like the transformation from caterpillar to butterfly, helps convey the long-term benefits of change.
+Using the 'Caterpillar to Butterfly' Analogy: Explaining that change is difficult but worth it, by using relatable analogies, like the transformation from caterpillar to butterfly, helps convey the long-term benefits of change.

 Prioritising Kindness: Emphasising kindness in behaviour towards others during the change process fosters a supportive and compassionate environment.